-Changes to the Illinois Equal Pay Act and Business Corporation Act will impose new certification and workplace diversity disclosure requirements under Senate Bill 1480, signed by the governor on March 23, 2021.
+Changes to the Illinois Equal Pay Act and Business Corporation Act will impose new certification and workplace diversity disclosure requirements under Senate Bills 1480 and 1847, signed by the governor on March 23 and June 25, 2021, respectively.

-Illinois corporations that are required to file the federal EEO-1 report with race, gender and ethnicity data will have to include “substantially similar” information in corporate reports submitted in Illinois on or after Jan.
+Illinois corporations required to file the federal EEO-1 report with race, gender and ethnicity data will have to include “substantially similar” information in corporate reports submitted in Illinois on or after Jan.
 1, 2023.
-Also, private sector employers with more than 100 employees in Illinois will need to certify their compliance with equal pay laws, disclose workforce demographic and pay information, and apply for an equal pay registration certificate on or before March 23, 2024.
+Also, private sector employers with more than 100 employees in Illinois will need to certify their compliance with equal pay laws, disclose workforce demographic and pay information, and apply for an equal pay registration certificate between March 24, 2022 and March 23, 2024.

 The IDOL is expected to issue further implementation guidance on employers’ compliance duties.